PoisotLab/ms_metaweb_transfer/manuscript.md

 scales [*e.g.* @Trojelsgaard2016EcoNet].
 First, networks within a location are difficult to sample properly [@Jordano2016ChaEco; @Jordano2016SamNet], resulting in a widespread "Eltonian shortfall" [@Hortal2015SevSho].
-This first challenge (local incompleteness) has been in large part addressed by the recent multiplication of methods aiming to predict interactions *within* an *existing* network, a lot of which are reviewed in @Strydom2021RoaPre.
+This first challenge (local incompleteness) has been, in large part, addressed by the recent multiplication of methods aiming to predict interactions *within* an *existing* network, a lot of which are reviewed in @Strydom2021RoaPre.
 Second, recent analyses based on collected data [@Poisot2021GloKno] or metadata